marinakiseleva/thex_model/README.md

 # Dependencies
 This requires you have the following already installed:
-- Python 3.6 (make sure you have /usr/bin/python3)
+- Python 3.6
-- virtualenv
+- virtualenv (be sure virtualenv uses 3.6 by default)
 <!-- Listed in requirements.txt and the following that needs to be separately installed in another directory.
 - [hmc](https://github.com/marinakiseleva/hmc) -- see above